JuliaData/DataCaches.jl/README.md

 However, in addition, its broad range of caching mechanisms *and* syntax makes it uniquely suited to solve one class of problems that none of the other offerings out there could do in quite this way.

-This package addresses a general need for disk-based memoization and caching in contexts such as analytics, informatics, and software development, where identical database queries or computationally expensive functions are executed repeatedly and expected to return stable results between manual cache refreshes.
-It is broadly applicable, but its combination of flexible caching mechanisms and minimal syntactic overhead makes it particularly effective for a specific class of problems not well handled by existing tools.

 A primary use case arises in instructional settings (labs, workshops, and courses) where many users simultaneously issue repeated database queries, often overwhelming shared resources such as the database itself or available network bandwidth.
 By memoizing these calls and persisting results to disk, the package substantially reduces this load.